DiamondCoder02/nsfw-game-manager/readme.md

 Most stuff is done, only remaining is the update.
 But that is after sleep.
 I also need to test as I haven't bug tested yet.

+## 2023.05.07 12:00

+4-5 hours of sleep is enough, right?

+At least in 3 hourse I'm done.
+Update system works and editing is saved temporary to another file.
+Bughunting?